 Georgia Bus Accident Lawyers Know What Insurance is Available

 A common question that people have following a bus accident is what insurance is available to cover their damages.
-The answer to this question depends on a number of factors, including who was at fault and whether you were a passenger in the bus.
+The answer to this question depends on a number of factors, including who was at fault and whether you were a passenger on the bus.

 The person who was responsible for causing the accident should have liability insurance that can be used to pay your damages.
 For example, if the bus driver was at fault, then the bus’s liability insurance will provide coverage for the bus driver’s negligence.
 If another vehicle’s driver was responsible for causing the accident, then that driver’s liability insurance should apply.

 But what if the at-fault driver’s liability insurance is not able to pay all of your damages?
 This is where uninsured motorist coverage comes into play.
 Your uninsured motorist coverage, or the uninsured motorist insurance for the vehicle you were in, may be available to pay for your damages if the negligent driver either has no insurance or not enough insurance.
 It is important to remember that your uninsured motorist insurance, as well as the uninsured motorist coverage for any resident relatives, is available to you even if you were a passenger in another vehicle at the time of the accident.
-So, if you were a passenger in a bus and sustained injury, it is important that you notify your own car insurance company and the car insurance provider for any relatives you live with.
+So, if you were a passenger on a bus and sustained an injury, it is important that you notify your own car insurance company and the car insurance provider for any relatives you live with.

 Call A Georgia Bus Accident Lawyer Today!